openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_AttentionOCR_From_Tensorflow.md

 * Decoding input data to binary format where input data is an image represented as a string.
 * Resizing binary image to working resolution.

-After that, the resized image is sent to the convolution neural network (CNN).
-The Model Optimizer does not support image decoding.
-The preprocessing part of the model should be cut off by using `--input` command line parameter.
+The resized image is sent to the convolution neural network (CNN).
+Because Model Optimizer does not support image decoding, the preprocessing part of the model should be cut off, using the `--input` command-line parameter.
 ```sh
 mo \
 --input_model=model/path/frozen_graph.pb \